 There is normally a charge for handling initial registration and then a monthly charge for handling ongoing income tax and VAT returns.

 Autonomos (sole-traders) in Spain must make quarterly and annual income tax and VAT (known as IVA in Spain) returns.
 This will require the maintenance of records of all bills and invoices, with VAT receipts and payments noted separately.

-An accountant will then use this information to fill-in the relevant tax and VAT forms before submitting them to the local offices of Hacienda (tax office).
+A Spanish accountant will then use this information to fill in the relevant tax and VAT forms before submitting them to the local offices of Hacienda (tax office).

 As well as the quarterly income tax and VAT returns, an annual return must be made in respect of both - in the case of VAT at the beginning of the year, before January 31st and in the case of income tax, at the end of June.